VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/src/backend/core/questions/README.md

-# Default Questions in DB
+# Default Questions

+The default questions are the questions that are asked in the Red Cap system that were added when we were given its current design.

+Each file in the directory contains a category then the questions within it.